-For some people, acne doesn’t stop at after teenage years.
-Not only does it sometimes lead into adulthood but it also leaves emotional and physical scars for life.
+For some people, acne doesn’t stop after the teenage years.
+Not only does it sometimes lead to adulthood but it also leaves emotional and physical scars for life.
 It can be an embarrassing experience to meet up with friends post-college years and their faces are so clear and sparkly while yours looks like it just went through puberty!

 Most people have heard of Proactiv – the immensely popular skincare solution company.
 I know I remember watching Jessica Simpson talking about her acne struggles on TV commercials.
 Along with every other commercial, I thought it was just another case of a pretty face being used to sell a product that didn’t actually work.

 That’s where I was wrong – Proactiv definitely works.
 Proactiv and its systems help people the world over solver their skincare struggles.
 One of Proactiv’s most powerful skincare solutions – Proactiv MD – is what we’re going to be talking about today.